 Another mends the mainsail and the mizzen…

-Another major historical figure tied to the Venitian Arsenal is Galileo who, in 1593, became a consultant to the Arsenal, advising military engineers and instrument makers and helping to solve shipbuilders’ problems.
+Another prominent historical figure tied to the Venitian Arsenal is Galileo, who, in 1593, became a consultant to the Arsenal, advising military engineers and instrument makers and helping to solve shipbuilders’ problems.

-The area emphasizes Venice’s long history as a center of commerce and conquest.
+The area emphasizes Venice’s long history as a centre of commerce and conquest.

-The Arsenal is open Monday through Saturday from 8:45 AM to 1:00 PM, so you’d better make sure to get there early.
+The Arsenal is open Monday through Saturday from 8:45 AM to 1:00 PM, so you’d better get there early.

 San Polo